Seahawks coaching staff joined by three coaches from NFL fellowship program

 Notes

-- Geno Smith continues to work with the first team offense at quarterback with Drew Lock operating the second team with Jacob Eason getting limited team reps.
+- Geno Smith continues to work with the first-team offense at quarterback with Drew Lock operating the second team with Jacob Eason getting limited team reps.
 But that is expected as the Seahawks have said Smith is atop the depth chart for now because of his three years of prior experience with the team and knowledge of the offense.

-- With Jackson out, the No. 1 offense line consisted of left tackle Charles Cross, left guard Damien Lewis, center Austin Blythe, right guard Phil Haynes and right tackle Jake Curhan, with Haynes in Jackson’s spot.
+- With Jackson out, the No. 1 offensive line consisted of left tackle Charles Cross, left guard Damien Lewis, center Austin Blythe, right guard Phil Haynes and right tackle Jake Curhan, with Haynes in Jackson’s spot.
 The number two OL looked like this, left to right: Stone Forsythe, Greg Eiland, Kyle Fuller, Dakoda Shepley and Abraham Lucas.

 - Rookie WRs Bo Melton and Dareke Young sat out with apparent, but undisclosed, injuries.

-- Cornerback Coby Bryant was back after missing last week’s OTA open to the media to deal with a personal issue and worked with the second team defense at left corner.
+- Cornerback Coby Bryant was back after missing last week’s OTA open to the media to deal with a personal issue and worked with the second-team defense at left corner.
 Fellow rookie Tariq Woolen was on the right side with the second team.
 With Brown out, the starting corners were Sidney Jones on the left side and veteran free agent signee Artie Burns on the right with Justin Coleman as the nickel.

 - Also back was tight end Noah Fant, who also was absent for last week’s OTA open to the media for a personal reason.
-Fant and Will Dissly shared reps with the first team offense, often working in two tight end sets.
+Fant and Will Dissly shared reps with the first-team offense, often working in two tight end sets.
 Fant had one of the day’s highlight plays with a TD reception in a 7-on-7 period from Smith.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.